-For purposes of this report, hate crimes include any Clery reportable crime, any other crime involving bodily injury, and any crime of theft, simple assault, intimidation, and destruction/damage/vandalism of property, reported to the Wittenberg Department of Public Safety, a local law enforcement agency, or a campus security authority, that manifests evidence that the victim was selected because of the perpetrator's bias.
+For purposes of this report, hate crimes include any Clery reportable crime, any other crime involving bodily injury, and any crime of theft, simple assault, intimidation, and destruction/damage/vandalism of property, reported to the Wittenberg Police Division, a local law enforcement agency, or a campus security authority, that manifests evidence that the victim was selected because of the perpetrator's bias.
 Categories of bias are race, religion, gender, gender identity, sexual orientation, ethnicity/national origin, and disability.

-There were no reported incidents of hate crimes at Wittenberg University in calendar years 2020, 2021 or 2022.
+There was one reported incident of hate crimes at Wittenberg University in calendar year 2023, and is listed below in crime stats.